 Students should have a good knowledge of the layout of the left hand and be able to play both hands together fluently.
 Students are required to read music for this class.

 The accordion classes are taught by Paul Hutchinson.

 Paul has a unique style of accordion playing inspired by church organs, violins, uillean pipes and melodeons.
 He is an experienced workshop leader and as well as being a resident tutor at Cecil Sharp House, he also teaches at Marlborough College, Benslow Music Centre, Folkworks Summer Schools and Halsway Manor.
-His compositions have seeped into the Belshazzar’s Feast set and his new duo with jazz clarinettist Karen Wimhurst has just recorded an album of his music which is scheduled for release this October.
+His compositions have seeped into the Belshazzar’s Feast set and his duo Pagoda Project with jazz clarinetist Karen Wimhurst, received 5 star reveiws in both Songlines and FRoots last year.